fosheimdet/FYS-STK4155/Project3/README.md

 perform training and evaluation of predefined models from our own implementation or that of keras.

 These predefined models are located in model_templates.py and have been tuned to specific data sets.
+We include a commented-out example on how to design and train a model using our implementation.
+This is done in a similar way to Keras in order to provide some familiarity.

-The files below are ordered roughly based on their hierarchy in the program.
+The files below are ordered roughly based on their hierarchy within the program.

 ## Files